-Amean numeric vector containing the average log-intensity for each probe over all the arrays in the original line genes data.frame containing probe annotation.

-cov.coefficients numeric matrix giving the unscaled covariance matrix of the estimable coefficients pivot integer vector giving the order of coefficients in cov.coefficients.
-Is computed by the QR-decomposition of the design matrix (if the fit involved no weights or missing values).

-other components returned by 1m. fit (if the fit involved no weights or missing values)...
+Amean numeric vector containing the average log-intensity for each probe over all the arrays in the origina genes data.frame containing probe annotation. design design matrix. cov.coefficients numeric matrix giving the unscaled covariance matrix of the estimable coefficients pivot integer vector giving the order of coefficients in cov.coefficients.
+Is computed by the QR-decor qr QR-decomposition of the design matrix (if the fit involved no weights or missing values). other components returned by lm.fit (if the fit involved no weights or missing values).